Our Strategy

 Advancing the clinical development of our small molecule pipeline candidates

-- Actively pursuing opportunities to monetize non-core assets and to streamline costs overall
+• Identifying potential opportunities to monetize non-core assets and to streamline our costs overall.